Need to talk? Call 1800 882 436.

 • undercooked food — especially meat

-These can contain harmful bacteria, including salmonella and E. coli. and lead to harmful illnesses such as listeria or toxoplasmosis.
+These foods may contain harmful bacteria, such as salmonella, E. coli, listeria or toxoplasmosis.

 Make sure you prepare and store foods safely.

 There is no safe level of alcohol that you can drink during your pregnancy.
-Alcohol can harm your unborn baby.
+Alcohol can harm your unborn baby and cause fetal alcohol spectrum disorder (FASD).

 Non-food cravings

-Some pregnant women develop a craving to eat substances that are not food, such as chalk, clay, laundry starch or soap.
-This is a condition called pica.
+Some pregnant women develop a craving to eat substances that are not food, such as:

 Speak to a maternal child health nurse